crab-wm/launcher/README.md

 - run standalone version: `crab-launcher --run`
 - run daemon and show window if you want to: `crab-launcher --daemon`, `crab-launcher --show`

-To fetch playlists for the standalone runtime or for the first run with `spotify` service configured, use `crab-launcher --fetch`.
-It's going to read config file and fetch playlists with given informations and for the given service.
+To fetch playlists use `crab-launcher --fetch`.
+It's going to read config file and fetch playlists with given informations and for the given service. **You should run this at least once before running the launcher for the first time.**

 You made it!